Should I Get a Charlotte Car Accident Lawyer Near Me for a Car Wreck in Charlotte North Carolina

 When the adjuster calls, provide the insurance adjuster with your name, the other driver’s name, and date of the accident, but do not give the adjuster any more information.
 Do not speculate on accident causes, apologize for anything, or downplay your injuries.
 The adjuster can use this information against you.

 If the adjuster’s investigation finds the other driver at fault, the insurance company will offer you a settlement award.
-Never sign this first settlement without first calculating your damages and speaking with a Charlotte car accident attorney.
+Never sign this first settlement without first calculating your damages and speaking with a Charlotte car accident lawyer.
 If you and the insurance company cannot agree on a settlement, you can file a lawsuit against the at-fault driver.

-Note: It is imperative to continue with medical coverage throughout the claims process.
+One of the benefits of having an experienced car accident lawyer is that he will know what you should do and what you should not do to get the biggest auto wreck claim settlement.
+For example, your accident lawyer will inform you that it is imperative to continue with medical coverage throughout the claims process.
 If you stop going to appointments or ignore doctors’ orders, the insurance company can use that against you and lower your award amount or offer you nothing at all.

-Under North Carolina law, victims of car accidents can receive compensation for damages.
+Under North Carolina law, victims of auto accidents can receive compensation for damages.
 Most of the damages people consider after an auto accident fall under the category of economic damages.
 Common economic damages after a car crash include:

 - Bills for an ambulance, emergency medical care, and hospitalization